 Recently refurbished throughout, the Grand Hyatt definitely impresses as you enter the triple storey foyer.
 Dark marble pillars shoot towards the distant ceiling, huge marble and gold sweeping staircases cascade towards you, and flower arrangements the size of small gardens fill the foyer with heady scents and lush perfumes.

-In addition, there are a number of other restaurants, from the excellent One Harbour Road, offering Cantonese food, through Grissini, an Italian restaurant with lovely daytime harbour views, and Kaetsu for Japanese cuisine (to name a few).
+In addition, there are a number of other restaurants, from the excellent One Harbour Road, offering Cantonese food, through Grissini, an Italian restaurant with lovely daytime harbor views, and Kaetsu for Japanese cuisine (to name a few).
 We had breakfast in the labrythine Grand Cafe, where pretty much anything you could imagine for both western and eastern breakfast palates is served.

 The Grand Hyatt is a perfect choice for Hong Kong.
 It is close to all of the great shops in Central, close to Kowloon by ferry or taxi if you fancy a bit of craziness, and it is a wonderful and luxurious haven when you need a bit of peace and tranquility.